 So if you’re a perfectly normal human being who happens to be a film enthusiast rather than someone who spent your teen years flipping through Fangoria at your local newsstand and being called a weirdo by the other kids, this festival is for you too.

 Festival organizer Zach Tindell sat through 240 submissions by global independent filmmakers (half were from outside the U.S.) to pick the best five feature films and about 60 short features for your enjoyment.
+Here are a couple of enticing trailers:

 The festival kicks off on Friday with a block of seven science fiction features from 6 pm to 8 pm, followed by a block of 20 supernatural features from 8:20 pm to midnight.